kirazero17/aws-fcj-workshop-tags/content/5-CI-CD/5.4-Validating/_index.md

 1. Review the **Build stage**.
 Choose **View details** to review the CodeBuild logs.
 You will be able to see the entire failure reason in the log from the cfn-guard output.
 After you have finished reviewing the logs, choose **Done**.

-1. Now you will correct the tag in the AWS Cloud9 IDE.
+1. Now you will correct the tag in the AWS Cloud9/VSCode Server IDE.
 Open the `cfn_template_file_example.yaml` file and add the below with the correct values.
 After you have finished editing the file, ensure you save the file after making the update:

     ```yaml
     Resources: